MartinPankraz/az-private-linky/README.md

 Find my **blog post series** on the topic [here](https://blogs.sap.com/2021/12/29/getting-started-with-btp-private-link-service-for-azure/).

 The [templates](Templates/) folder contains Postman collections and blue prints for integrations mentioned on the [blog series]().

+> **Warning**
+> The Java runtime and mvn dev environment on SAP BTP has moved on.
+You will need to upgrade the setup to the latest supported by SAP.
+It doesn't run anymore as is.
+I focussed on the CAP nodejs implementation instead now.
+Please use [that project](https://github.com/MartinPankraz/az-private-linky-cap) going forward for a turn key solution.
+In case you upgrade the Java sample would appreciate a PR :-)

 Additional Resources |
 --- |